anjalecnik/Motoshop/README.md

 Product and user data are obtained from an SQLite database using the Node.js server.
 Additionally, the website design is responsive, thanks to the use of Bootstrap, making the web application accessible on screens of all sizes.</br>
 <br/>
 <i>There is also a JSON file in the frontend folder that is not in use - originally, the website data was read from JSON files, but a database was added later.</i>
+For the purpose of simulating the operation of the developed application, the server-side is running on the fly.io platform (platform for deploying applications), while the frontend is hosted on GitHub Pages.
+To view it, please visit the following address: https://anjalecnik.github.io/Motoshop/Frontend/index.html.
 <br/>
 </br>
 <h2>Uporabljene tehnologije / Used technologies</h2>